Kinsman4249/runpod-helper/README.md

 else - the pod, the tunnel, GitHub auth, shutdown - just happens.

-See [PREREQUISITES.md](./PREREQUISITES.md) for the itemized list of what needs to exist on RunPod, Cloudflare, and GitHub before that first run.
+See [PREREQUISITES.md](./PREREQUISITES.md) for the itemized list of what needs to exist on RunPod, Cloudflare, and GitHub before that first run, including datacenter privacy tradeoffs and GPU/volume sizing guidance for the two model presets.

 ## Testing